 I’d really, REALLY suggest not cycling in cotton shirts.
 When they get wet, they stay wet.
 And cycling in wet clothing can cause sores that will bench you.
 Buy a decent quality cycling jersey that features fabric that wicks-away moisture.
-The cycle jersey pictured is a custom one I created at owayo.co.uk (owayo.com is their US site) using their cutting-edge 3D Designer tool.
-They have pattern templates you can apply (I chose paisley for my jersey) and upload logos & artwork which you can place on a 3D model so you know how it”s going to look when delivered.
-All Owayo’s jerseys feature their “Ultra-Dry” fabric which I can tell you works.
+The cycle jersey pictured is a custom one I created at owayo.co.uk (owayo.com is their US site) using their exclusive 3D Designer tool.
+They have pattern templates you can apply (I chose paisley for my jersey) and I just uploaded my logos & artwork which I placed on a 3D model and that is EXACTLY how it will arrive.
+All Owayo’s jerseys feature their “Ultra-Dry” fabric, which I can tell you works.
 And the cost of a custom Owayo cycle jersey is comparable to a non-customisable one.
 And unlike other companies that allow you to create custom jerseys, Owayo has no minimum quantity: you can order just a single one.

 Disclosure: I’m an Owayo Ambassador, so have a relationship with the company.
 But I wouldn’t recommend them if they weren’t good.